NSO-developer/nso-gitbook/administration/deployment/local-install.md

 <summary>Additional Requirements</summary>

-Additional requirements to, for example, build and run NSO examples, and services, include:
+Additional requirements to, for example, build and run NSO examples/services, include:

-* Java JDK 8 or higher.
+* Java JDK 17 or higher.
 * Ant 1.9.3 or higher.
 * Python 3.7 or higher.
 * Python Setuptools is required to build the Python API.